griffithlab/rnaseq_tutorial_wiki/Installation.md

 ---
 ##Practical Exercise 1 - Software Installation

 Assignment: Install bedtools on your own.
 Make sure you install it in your tools folder.
+Download, unpack, compile, and test the bedtools software.

 ```
 cd $RNA_HOME/tools/
 ```

-Now, download, unpack, compile, and test
 * Hint: google "bedtools" to find the source code
 * Hint: there is a README file that will give you hints on how to install
 * Hint: If your install has worked you should be able to run bedtools as follows: